openlegend/core-rules/core/SRD.md

 **Description:** With a forceful blow, magical gust of wind, or telekinetic push, you move your target against its will. \newline

-**Effect:** The afflicted target is moved a number of feet equal to 5 x (the power level of the bane ÷ 2).
+**Effect:** The target is moved a distance against their will, as determined by the bane's power level.
 The ending location is chosen by the attacker.

+-   **Power Level 2** - The target is moved 5'.

+-   **Power Level 4** - The target is moved 10'.

+-   **Power Level 6** - The target is moved 15'.

+-   **Power Level 8** - The target is moved 20'.

 ## Immobile